rackerlabs/technical-blog/_posts/2014-07-02-spinning-up-your-first-instance-on-rackspace-private-cloud.markdown

 ```sh
 vagrant ssh controller1
 ```
-Login as the root user and stay logged in as root throughout this post (the root password is __vagrant__):
+Log in as the root user and stay logged in as root throughout this post (the root password is __vagrant__):
 ```sh
 su -
 ```